-(i) The brochure may include a range of information which influences decisions regarding housing choice.
+- (i) The brochure may include a range of information which influences decisions regarding housing choice.
 The brochure should communicate the Developer's Equal Housing Opportunity Policy.
-It must be consistent with the Fair Housing Advertising Guidelines, including display of the Equal Housing Opportunity Logotype and slogan; use of words, phrases and photographs; and human models.

-(ii) Where appropriate it should also contain information on the Developer's policy toward families with children and whether or not the project is reserved for persons 55 years old and above or 62 years old and above as well as the project management promising that it will not discriminate against eligible families with children.

-(iii) The brochure should be distributed through the community contacts named in Part 5D of the AFHM Plan, mailed to groups identified as least likely to apply, and kept in rental or sales offices for distribution to visitors.

-- (4) Submit copies of brochures and leaflets.
+It must be consistent with the Fair Housing Advertising Guidelines, including display of the Equal Housing Opportunity Logotype and slogan; use of words, phrases and photographs; and human models. - (ii) Where appropriate it should also contain information on the Developer's policy toward families with children and whether or not the project is reserved for persons 55 years old and above or 62 years old and above as well as the project management promising that it will not discriminate against eligible families with children. - (iii) The brochure should be distributed through the community contacts named in Part 5D of the AFHM Plan, mailed to groups identified as least likely to apply, and kept in rental or sales offices for distribution to visitors. - (4) Submit copies of brochures and leaflets.
 If unavailable at the time the plan is submitted, copies must be forwarded to the County no later than 90 days prior to engaging in marketing activities. - (5) Fair Housing Poster.
 HUD's Fair Housing Poster must be conspicuously displayed wherever sales/rentals and showings take place.
+The Developer must indicate whether the poster will be displayed in the sales/rental office(s), the real estate office(s), model units and/or other places.

-The Developer must d.
+d.
 Community Contacts